nickscozza/clinicalTestingWebsite/README.md

 #clinicalTestingWebsite
 This is a new, tidier repository for the Clinical Testing Website.
-We created this new repository as the previous one was causing errors whenever we'd try and update the code inside.
+(The original and out of date repository was known as Group-2s-Secret-Files.